“My partner’s sexual behaviour has left me devastated – should I stay or should I go?”

 Ultimately, both need to work on themselves and the relationship, if it is to be saved.

-But the first step may just be reaching out to seek help.
+But the first step may just be contacting a professional to seek help.

 Promises Healthcare Pte.
 Ltd. provides support for both the partner and the person suffering from compulsive sexual behavior and can help the couple to work on the solution.